The Portfolio Assessment Process

 can submit for assessment.
 However, it is important to work closely with your Academic

-within your degree plan.
+to challenge and the course(s) will work within your degree plan.

 You must receive permission from the Prior Learning Assessment (PLA) Office before